 Know What You Want to See

 We had a lot planned for our Paris trip so we only allocated three hours for the Louvre.
 I knew spending only three hours at such a huge museum would be challenging, so we made a list beforehand of the key pieces of art we wanted to make sure that we saw.
 This is critical!
-Even if you have more time, I think you really should make a list of the pieces you must see, otherwise, with the size of the museum, you will miss them.
+Even if you have more time, make a list of the pieces you must see, otherwise, with the size of the museum, you will miss them.
 Once you see the artwork on your list, then you can roam freely.
 Keep reading to find out my thoughts on the five best things to see in the Louvre.

 Consider a Louvre Guided Tour

 If you are not sure what you want to see or you want to learn more about the artwork in the Louvre, you can purchase a guided tour.
 Many of the Louvre guided tours also allow you to skip the line.
 Additionally, since the guide knows the way around the museum, you will see more artwork in less time than you would on your own.
 Be sure to book your guided tour of the Louvre in advance, as they are popular.
 If you would like to splurge, you can even do a Louvre private tour.

 Don’t Spend Extra Money on the Audio Guide